 If you’re not confident about your text, there is an excellent tool called CopySmith.

-CopySmith is a low-cost title generator tool that can quickly generate a title for you or edit your already existing ideas.
+CopySmith is a low-cost title generator tool that can quickly generate a title for you or edit your existing ideas.

-Inspiring copywriters use a variation of the already-famous saying “happy copywriting” (it’s apparently a jinx for poor writing that hasn’t been smoothed out yet).
+Inspiring copywriters use a variation of the already-famous saying “happy copywriting” (it’s a jinx for poor writing that hasn’t been smoothed out yet).

 Still, I enjoy adding a creative twist to the tired, old saying.